 Until 1800, ice cream was an exotic dessert enjoyed primarily by society’s elite.

 Immigrants on Ellis Island were served ice cream as part of their first meal in America.

 Italo Marchiony invented ice cream cones in 1896 to stop customers at the World’s Fair from stealing his glass dishes.

 Perry’s Ice Cream was founded in 1918 when H. Morton Perry, a broom maker, purchased a small dairy in Akron, NY.

 National Ice Cream Day is celebrated each year on the third Sunday in July.

 One of the most important ingredients in ice cream is air.
 Without it, your favorite flavor would be as hard as a rock.

-Perry’s produces 12 million gallons of ice cream every year.
+Perry’s produces over 12 million gallons of ice cream every year.